 Photography lighting, tools and accessories.

-Lighting tools will include everything photographer will use in order to modify the outcome of light’s quality and patterns.
+Lighting tools will include everything a photographer will use in order to modify the outcome of light’s quality and patterns.
 Normally these tools are known as light modifiers or lighting controls – they are also available in different sizes and shapes.

-Here is short list with most common ones that are found in every professional studio.
+Here is shortlist with most common ones that are found in every professional studio.

 Broadly interpreted, portrait photography evolved and gave birth to the many styles, approaches and sub-genres we know today- finding its place among traditional descriptive arts such as painting, sculpture and poetry.

-As interested and turbulent the early history of, developing and capturing, portrait photography might of been, it will be a great prospect to even speculate what the future may bring – when in the hands of the next generation of portrait photographers.
+As interested and turbulent the early history of, developing and capturing, portrait photography might have been, it will be a great prospect to even speculate what the future may bring – when in the hands of the next generation of portrait photographers.